lhotse-speech/lhotse/docs/corpus.rst

 Representing a corpus
 =====================

-In Lhotse, we represent the data using YAML (more readable) or JSON (faster) manifests.
+In Lhotse, we represent the data using YAML (more readable), JSON, or JSONL (faster) manifests.
 For most audio corpora, we will need two types of manifests to fully describe them: a recording manifest and a supervision manifest.

 .. caution::
     We show all the examples in YAML format for improved readability.
-However, when processing medium/large datasets, we recommend to use JSON, which is much quicker to load and save.
+However, when processing medium/large datasets, we recommend to use JSON or JSONL, which are much quicker to load and save.

 Recording manifest
 ------------------